ajitpawar/Structura/Phase1/README.md

 ##CRC PLAY OUT

 * Search: Savio launches Structura and taps on the search bar.
 This invokes the search responsibility which takes in a query and returns a list of topics.
 Tapping on a topic asks the Display CRC to display content of the topic to the main screen.
 * Snapshot: Cynthia has been playing around with a data structure in Structura, but is now done working with the app.
-She exits out of the app and goes her merry way.
-Later, Cynthia opens Structura again and she can continue where she left off.
+She exits out of the app which passes a command to Snapshot CRC saving the state of the app and goes her merry way.
+Later, Cynthia opens Structura again and she can continue where she left off thanks to Snapshot CRC.
 * Play Mode : Seamus launches the Structura app and searches for a linked-list.
-Once found he begins to drag and drop nodes, entering a value in each, to create a sorted linked-list.
+Once found he begins to drag and drop nodes, entering a value in each, to create a sorted linked-list; all of these actions are possible due to Play Mode CRC.
 Then finally, Seamus saves his linked list to view it at a later time.

 ## UI Mockups ##